trimstray/nginx-admins-handbook/README.md

 ##### End of lines

 Lines containing directives must end with a `;` or NGINX will fail to load the configuration and report an error.
-It's a simple structure and very transparent.

 ##### Variables & Strings